A-Paint-Brush/Minesweeper/README.md

 # Minesweeper

-A recreation of the windows 95/98/ME Minesweeper written in Python.
+A recreation of the Windows 95/98/ME Minesweeper written in Python.